-Thanks to e-commerce, rural areas have the chance to increase their sales by selling their own products such as fresh foodstuffs which are very demanded in cities.
-Also, e-commerce can be helpful to unlock the potential of China’s countryside and give access to China’s villages to a vast market that allows sell and buy a huge number of products.
+Thanks to e-commerce, rural areas have the chance to increase their sales by selling their own products such as fresh foodstuffs which are very in demand in cities.
+Also, e-commerce can be helpful to unlock the potential of China’s countryside and give access to China’s villages to a vast market that allows selling and buying a huge number of products.

 Nowadays, there are Taobao Villages in 10 different China provinces, especially in coastal provinces such as Zhejiang, Guangdong, Fujian, Hebei, and Jiangsu where there is more than 90 percent of the total number of Taobao Villages.
 However, this trend is expanding across China, and there are four Taobao Villages since last year in the Midwestern provinces of Sichuan, Henan, and Hubei.

 Alibaba Group said that would encourage rural entrepreneurs to extend their business across Taobao by providing financing, marketing support, and e-commerce training.